jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-02.md

 ## Objective

-In this session, students will **create an artistic project** by applying the skills developed in Part 1.
-The focus is on **cohesion**, **refinement**, and **documentation** of the creative process.
-This phase emphasizes:
+In this session, you will **create an artistic project** using Hydra by building on the skills learned in Part 1.
+The focus is on:
 - Conceptual consistency
 - Technical execution
+- Cohesive visual language
-- Critical reflection on artistic and technical challenges
+- Critical reflection
+- Thorough documentation of your creative process

 ---